maxmahlke/rocks/docs/ssodnet.rst

    $ rocks update

-.. _still-out-of-date:

-If ``$ rocks update`` still lists outdated cards on a second run, they may belong to asteroids which have been named recently.
-These cards can be deleted.

 .. _clear_cache:

 Removing the cached asteroid data
 ---------------------------------

-You can delete all cached ssoCards and datacloud catalogues by running
+You can delete all cached ssoCards and datacloud catalogues by deleting the cache directory.

 .. code-block:: bash

-   $ rocks clear
+   $ rm -r ~/.cache/rocks

+On the next run of ``rocks``, you will be asked to retrieve the asteroid name-number index from the GitHub repository again.